Let's fix software

 I'm a hungry UI-leaning engineer, and I want to spend my life building high-quality, sustainable software.
 I recently graduated from UChicago, and have industry experience building customer facing products in a fast-paced environment.

 As a product engineer at Open Work Labs, I was responsible for everything from front-end codebases to the design language of the company.
-My expertise in design and programming helped me create experiences with a keen attention to detail and smooth user experience.
+My expertise in design and programming helped me create simple, clean tools that solved concrete problems.

 In college, algorithm-heavy CS classes drove me to self-teach web and games programming, cultivating my ability to quickly teach myself any technical subject.
-I have since immersed myself in the world of functional programming and interface design as I strive to reimagine how software is constructed and used.
+I have since immersed myself in the world of functional programming and interface design as I strive to build software that is simpler, easier to extend than today's walled gardens.

 I also spent all four years at UChicago organizing communities on- and off-campus.
 Organizing campaigns against powerful interests instilled the leadership and initiative that I have carried with me ever since.